SimoneColu/examCreation/README.md

 The method `hasSensor(String roomName)`  returns true if the room has a sensor installed, false otherwise.

-The method `getSensorInfo(String roomName)` returns the sensor ID and installation date for the specified room.
+The method `getSensorInfo(String roomName)` returns the sensor ID, installation date for the specified room, and the capabiltiies in this format:
+"sensorId_installationDate_capabilites" (e.g B356_1999-09-09_TEMPREATURE_HUMIDITY)

 The method `getAllSensorRooms()` returns a collection of room names that have sensors installed.